burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## Use Concepts

-The general outline for a constrained template thus becomes as follows:
+The general outline for a constrained template user is as follows:
 ```cpp
 template <parameter list> requires constraints
 template body;
 ```
-Example of using concept to restrict template using:
+Example of using the concept to restrict template using:
 ```cpp
 template <typename T>
 requires MyConcept<T> && std::destructible<T>